Renset/macai/README.md

 ## Features
 - ChatGPT/Ollama and other compatible API support
-- Organized with chats, where each chat has its own context
 - Customized system messages (instructions) per chat
 - System-defined light/dark theme
 - Backup and restore your chats
 - Customized context size
-- Any model with compatible API can be used
+- Any LLM with compatible API can be used
-- Formatted code blocks
+- Formatted code blocks with syntax highlighting
-- Formatted tables, copy as JSON
+- Formatted tables with copy as CSV and as JSON functions
-- With tabs, one can easily work with multiple chats simultaneously
+- Formatted equations
-- Data is stored using CoreData
+- Data is stored locally using CoreData
 - Streamed responses
 - Automatically generate chat names

-## Project status
-Project is in the active development phase.

-## Contributions
-Contributions are welcomed.
-Take a look at [macai project page](https://github.com/users/Renset/projects/1) and [Issues page](https://github.com/Renset/macai/issues) to see planned features/bug fixes, or create a new one.

 ## Run with ChatGPT
 To run macai with ChatGPT, you need to have ChatGPT API token.
 You can get it [here](https://help.openai.com/en/articles/4936850-where-do-i-find-my-secret-api-key).
 Add the token to the settings and you are ready to go.
-Note: by default, gpt-3.5-turbo model is selected.
+Note: by default, gpt-4o model is selected.
 You can change it in the New Chat settings.

 ## Run with [Ollama](https://ollama.com)
 Ollama is the open-source back-end for various LLM models.